AmitJoki/Enigma/README.md

 **Authentication:** Passcode authentication is enabled which is needed to unlock hidden and locked chats.
 If your device supports fingerprint authentication, then you can use it as well.

+**End-To-End Encryption:** Your messages are encrypted right from the moment you send it.
+This makes sure that only the recipient receives the message and <b>NO ONE ELSE.</b>

 **Hide Chats:** You can hide chats to protect against prying eyes.
 YOU will have to authorize to unhide the chats.

 **Lock Chats:** Hidden chats not secure enough?
 Lock individual chats which only open after YOU have authorized it.